-- Each part of term (PT), professors will evaluate students based on the competencies required of the course where there will be at least three (3) partial evaluations and a final evaluation. - The weight of each evaluation will depend on the judgment and evaluation method of each professor.
-These evaluations may consist of exams, projects, cases or other appropriate activities in the judgment of the professors and depend on the nature of the course.

-- 3. It will be the responsibility of the students to clarify with the professor any situation related to their evaluations. - 4.
-If the student has been absent for justified reasons, the professor may give the student an opportunity for make-up exams or other means of evaluation.
+- Each part of term (PT), faculty will evaluate students based on the competencies required of the course where there will be at least three (3) partial evaluations and a final evaluation. - The weight of each evaluation will depend on the judgment and evaluation method of each faculty.
+These evaluations may consist of exams, projects, cases or other appropriate activities in the judgment of the faculty and depend on the nature of the course. - 3.
+It will be the responsibility of the students to clarify with the faculty any situation related to their evaluations. - If the student has been absent for justified reasons, the faculty may give the student an opportunity for make-up exams or other means of evaluation.